 Once we both were in the van, the shuttle driver told us that we would have to wait 5 more minutes for 2 more people to arrive.
 That was really the last straw for me.
 I will NOT be staying at the First Hotel again.
 It is obvious that customer service is not top priority but instead the convenience of having the shuttle drive 5 minutes to the airport as few times as necessary.
 We not only waited 5 minutes but then ended up driving back to Terminal 2 to pick up the two men.
 It ended up taking 1 hour to arrive at the First Hotel after calling for my shuttle ride pick-up.

 I read about a good restaurant within walking distance on Slow Travel but it was closed on Tuesdays.
 Knowing this, I brought pecorino cheese, bread, and fruit with my for dinner.
-There is a restaurant at the hotel but the food is only average and the price is a big rip off.
-I will be writing a new review on the First Hotel which will not be as positive as my first review, especially if you are dependent on a shuttle ride to arrive at the hotel.
+There is a restaurant at the hotel but the food is only average and the price is expensive.

-I slept well and reserved an 8:15 am shuttle.
+I slept well and reserved the 8:15 am shuttle.
 I do have to say that both years, the morning shuttle rides were on time and very convenient.

 Once at the airport, it took me a little while to figure out where to go.
 The two Air France women were not helpful at all.
 I did not understand the new (or perhaps old but new to me) monitors that announced the check in gates at first.
 Once I figured it out, it was quite easy and in the end, Continental was in the same place as it was last year.

-I was prepared this year for the announcement to board the plane.
-In Italy (or at least on all of my flights in Italy) there is no – seats 45-40, 45-35, etc. boarding order.
-First/business class and then everyone else all at once.
-AND when in Italy, you must remember to queue the Italian way.
-I would make an Italian proud with how I queued this year.
-My plan is usually to choose an aisle seat in the 3 middle seat configuration where only the other aisle seat is occupied.
+When booking my seat, I always try to choose an aisle seat in the 3 middle seat configuration where only the other aisle seat is occupied.
 Usually, it does not work out where the middle seat stays empty but this year I lucked out.
-A cute soccer player (I figured this out when I saw his two carry-on items, a small backpack and a yellow soccer ball) sat in the other aisle seat.
+A cute soccer player sat in the other aisle seat.
+I figured this out once I saw his two carry-on items, a small backpack and a yellow soccer ball.
+We said hello, chatted a bit and waited as the other passengers boarded.
 He injured his foot while playing soccer in Spain and spent the past few weeks in Bergamo with friends.
 Small world!
 I was in Bergamo on Sunday!
-Anyways, we said hello and waited as the other passengers boarded.
 When they announced the doors were closing we both flashed smiles at each other realizing that the doors were closing.
 Our middle seat was empty!!
 Yippeeee!!